Skip to content

 The SAF program encourages young Unitarian Universalists from Long Island to live their religious values through internships at nonprofits dedicated to social action, advocacy, or service.

-Applications for 2025 SAF Internships will open in the spring.
+Applications for 2025 SAF Internships are open through May 4.

 50 Years of Faith in Action

-The Student Activity Fund (SAF) is a grant program
+Student Activity Fund is an internship grant program for Long Island UUs

-from Long Island Unitarian Universalist congregations to perform significant service to the community while earning money to help finance their education.
+SAF enables students from Nassau and Suffolk County Unitarian Universalist congregations to perform significant service to the community while earning money to help finance their education.

 The Intern